greencat1/Portfolio/README.md

 - Experiment beyond coursework
 - Focus on practical problem-solving

-All pet projects are in the `Pet_Projects/` folder.
+All  projects are in the `projects/` folder.

 ---